mozilla/areweslimyet/faq/faq.md

 To figure out which add-on is leaking, start Firefox up outside safe mode, disable half of your add-ons, and see if the leaks persist.
 Repeat this process to narrow down to just one (or a few) leaky add-ons.
-(If it takes a long time for the leak to become aparent, you can look for [zombie compartments][], a common type of leak which is easy to identify even before Firefox starts using gigabytes of memory.)
+(If it takes a long time for the leak to become apparent, you can look for [zombie compartments][], a common type of leak which is easy to identify even before Firefox starts using gigabytes of memory.)